Construction managers ensure that a building project is completed to specification, safely and within an agreed timeframe and budget

 Career prospects

-Being geographically mobile and able to relocate to change employers or projects will be an advantage in progressing your career.
-Working for a large global firm may offer opportunities to work overseas, particularly if you develop expertise in an area in which skills are in demand, such as transport infrastructure.
+Being geographically mobile and able to relocate to change employers or projects can be an advantage for progressing your career.
+Working for a large global firm may present opportunities to work overseas, particularly if you develop expertise in an area in where there is strong demand, such as transport infrastructure.

 How would you rate this page?